 Genetic Genealogy Resources

-It can be overwhelming to try to turn 1,000+ DNA Cousins into genealogical discoveries.
-While there are many ways you can go about it, the best path is often the simplest.
-We have outlined three levels of next steps, Begin, Build, and Explore.
+It can be overwhelming to try to turn 1,000+ DNA cousins into genealogical discoveries.
+We have outlined three levels of “next steps” below: Begin, Build, and Explore.
 Wherever you are at in your genetic genealogy experience, follow these steps to get closer to making those family history discoveries.

 Add A Family Tree at AncestryDNA

 Let's face it: genetic genealogy needs GENEALOGY to be successful.
 That means including a family tree with your DNA profile, even if you don’t know much about your family history.
 Here’s how to do that at AncestryDNA.

 Don’t keep your amazing DNA test results to yourself!
 Share your AncestryDNA results with anyone who has an AncestryDNA account.
 Here’s how.